99designs/aws-vault/USAGE.md

 * `AWS_ASSUME_ROLE_TTL`: Expiration time for the `AssumeRole` credentials.
 Defaults to 1h
 * `AWS_FEDERATION_TOKEN_TTL`: Expiration time for the `GetFederationToken` credentials.
 Defaults to 1h

+Note that the session durations above expect a unit after the number (e.g. 12h or 43200s).

 ## Backends